In-depth analysis of music structure as a text network: Deep Learning analyses

-To identify the unique characteristics of Baroque and Romantic periods, we use word mapping to represent them by a 2D EEN space and apply a convolutional neural network (CNN) \cite{CNN1} to classify musical periods.
+To identify the unique characteristics of CPP, we use word mapping to represent CPP by a 2D EEN.
+This is done by filling the CCs to their corresponding pixel in the note vs. time plot of Fig. 2, and applying a convolutional neural network (CNN) \cite{CNN1} to classify musical periods.
 CNN is a powerful image classification model that can predict the label of an image, relying on its ability to extract local spatial features and keep translation invariant.

-We design two tasks to (1) determine the minimum size of text to represent each three CPP periods and (2) test the rigor of conventional definition for these periods.
+To test the robustness and minimum discernible information carried by a text, we design the following two tasks: (1) determine the minimum size of text to represent each of the three CPP periods and (2) test the rigor of conventional definition for these periods.
+Treating the text as a network, we follow the conventional approach of random node removal to explore the robustness of network feature.
+Instead of randomly deleting network nodes \cite{RRM1}, we remove words from 2D EEN to understand the maximum amount of disruption each CPP can withstand and be effectively recognized by a CNN.
+We expect this knowledge can be used to infer the relative amount of rules in musical form.
+Strictness implies more rules that will likely render the network more vulnerable to disruptions.
+More details of the procedure and results of training shown respectively in Figs. 5 and 6 will be discussed in Sec.
+IV(B) and (C).

+Due to the numerous CNNs used in Fig. 7(a), we only provide the minimum and maximum amount of 2D EEN for the learning curves in Fig. 6(a) and (b) for task (1) with 2-notes/0.3-second and 72-notes/3.5-second from 34000 and 32456 samples.
+Similarly, we need to train the CNN to obtain a test accuracy exceeding 93\% for the prediction of 2D EEN's period in preparation for task (2).
+The result is shown in Fig. 5(c).
+In the meantime, Fig. 6(d) is dedicated to distinguishing music and non-music with a test accuracy equaling 100\%.
+Both Fig. 6(c, d) adopt 84-notes/10.1-second and are trained from 12,000 samples.
+So far, the CNN adopts four convolutional layers of 2$\times$2 kernel size and three fully connected layers with 128, 64, and 3 nodes.
+The hyperparameters are training-validation-test ratio of 6:2:2, batch size of 64, epoch of 6, and a learning rate of $10^{-4}$.